nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.
 * Items in square brackets are optional.<br>
     e.g `n/NAME [r/REMARK]` can be used as `n/John Doe r/have pHD` or as `n/John Doe`.
+* List of optional items wrapped in curly braces means that one or more of the items must be present in the command. e.g. `delete {[n/NAME] [e/EMAIL]}` means that name or email or both name and email is needed.
 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE`, `p/PHONE n/NAME` is also acceptable.